SenseiK954/osticketing-postconfig/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+Now that we have osTicket successfully installed we will be making general configuration on the platform as an Admin.
+As we dive in we will view the basic setup and visuals of an Admin under the "Admin Panel" and the basic setup and visuals of a Agent under the "Agent Panel". <br />

 <h2>Environments and Technologies Used</h2>